wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/5-exercise-test-workbench.md

 Let's see another difference between the local and hosted workbenches.
 Go back to the web part and make a change to the HTML.

-Notice that after saving the file, while the console displays numerous commands, the browser that is displaying the hosted workbench doesn't automatically reload.
+Notice that after saving the file, while the console displays many commands, the browser that is displaying the hosted workbench doesn't automatically reload.
 This is expected.
 You can still refresh the page to see the updated web part, but the local web server can't cause the hosted workbench to refresh.

 Close both the local and hosted workbench and stop the local web server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the command prompt.